In this article:

 ALSO READ: Healthy and Harmful Foods for Diabetics

 3. Maintains skin health

 Guava is rich in potent antioxidants, including vitamin C, beta carotene, and lycopene.

 However, more research is needed to demonstrate its potential for slowing premature skin aging.

 With four times the vitamin C content of oranges, guava provides the antioxidant power to help protect your skin from free-radicals, sun damage, and possibly even the aging process.

 Other Potential Benefits

 Traditional therapies and emerging research suggest many potential benefits of guava for the treatment of various ailments and diseases.
 However, the evidence is limited.

-Many studies are done on animals, it is yet not known how humans might react to the same treatments.
+Most studies are done on animals; it is yet not known how humans might react to the same treatments.
 Further investigation is needed to determine the true effect of guava on these various conditions.